quanterall/HaskellMaterials/basics/01-values-and-functions.md

 6. Define a function that takes 2 `Float`s `length'` & `width` and returns the area of the rectangle they make up.

-7. Define a function that takes a radius of type `Float` and returns the area of a circle.
+7. Define a function that takes a radius of type `Float` and returns the area of a circle[0].

 8. Define a function `calculateBMI` that takes a `Float` representing weight and an `Int` representing height in centimeters and returns the person's BMI.